worthpointlabs/terratest/docs/_docs/04_community/contributing.md

     * _Repository Info_ : name of the forked repo (_e.g. xyz/terratest_)
     * _Name of the branch_ : branch name on the forked repo (_e.g. feature/adding-some-important-module_)
     * _Name of the official terratest repo_ : home of the target pr (_gruntwork-io/terratest_)
     * PR number on the official terratest repo : pr number on the official terratest repo (_e.g.
-14, 25, etc._)
+14, 25, etc._).
+Setting this value will leave a success/failure comment in the PR once CI completes execution.

     * Skip provider registration : set true if you want to skip terraform provider registration for debug purposes (_false_ or _true_)

 1. Wait for the `ci-workflow` to be finished